-- is a scientific-applied discipline that studies the structural basis of the diseases.
+- is an applied science that studies the structural basis of the diseases.

-- This is the science of changes in the architecture of the cells, tissues, and organs in pathological conditions (disorders). - Pathological anatomy is strongly associated with other medical and biological disciplines. - Pathology is the science of the patterns of occurrence and development of diseases. - Pathological anatomy has both scientific and practical significance and it is one of the clinical disciplines in healthcare.
+•This is the science of changes in the architecture of the cells, tissues, and organs in pathological conditions (disorders).

+•Pathological anatomy is strongly associated with other medical and biological disciplines.

+•Pathology is the science of the patterns of occurrence and development of diseases.

+•Pathological anatomy has both scientific and practical significance and it is one of the clinical disciplines in healthcare.

-The content of pathological anatomy:
+The scope of pathological anatomy: